-In order to use BikeSignUp, your browser must accept cookies.
+In order to use BikeSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.

 However, your browser doesn't appear to allow cookies by default.

-How much does it cost?
+How much does the Woohoo cost?

-How much could my club raise?
+How much could we raise?

-Tucson’s “Ride to End Polio” has raised ~$17 million in 11 years… we can too!
+Tucson’s “Ride to End Polio” has raised $18 million in 12 years… so can we!

-How much will my club keep?
+How much will we net?

-What if my club doesn’t participate?
+What if my club isn’t doing the Woohoo?

-Will the Woohoo impact our other fundraisers?
+Will the Woohoo fit with other fundraisers?

 Can I invite family and friends to join me?